DanielHouri5/Data-Security-Project-ECDH/README.md

 ## Notes

 - Make sure the server is running before opening the client, otherwise the client will not be able to connect.
-- For local testing, all components run on `localhost`, but the system can be adapted for deployment with proper WebSocket endpoint configuration.

 ---